nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * Domain rules: User should ideally be a student or staff of NUS
 * Constraints: - Data from the original database cannot be modified
-* Technical requirements: Program should work on both Mac and Windows
+* Technical requirements: Program should work on both Mac, Windows and Linux
 * Performance requirements: Opening the app should be within two seconds.
 * Quality requirements: System should be usable by anyone, and does not require a guide
-* Process requirements: Project expected to be completed by week 10
+* Process requirements: Project expected to be completed by week 13
 * Notes about project scope: The product is not required to interface with other messaging apps